 3. Over time, you'll also want to assess the overall percentage of customers generated through your Facebook marketing.

-For more information on how to generate more and better quality leads, download our free 'B2B lead generation website checklist' below.
+For more information on how to generate more and better quality leads, download our free 'social media audit template' below.

 This blog was originally published in December 2014 and has been updated where possible for accuracy and comprehensiveness in June 2017.